Time Series Analysis

 Output format for time series

 Time series data often needs to be consumed by other tools.
-Use --format csv for spreadsheet compatibility or pipe to jq for JSON processing:
+Use --format csv for spreadsheet compatibility or --format json for programmatic use:

 # CSV for spreadsheets or graphing tools